 A competitor can choose to achieve a pattern by first juggling a lesser number of objects and then picking up or kicking up additional objects.
 However, in all cases, no catches will be counted while any object remains to be picked up or kicked up.
 Furthermore, no catches will be counted at the beginning of the pattern while any hand contains more than one object.

 An object which is kicked up, picked up, lowered from a balance, or taken from a prop stand or from an assistant only counts as a catch once it has been thrown from a hand.
 Assuming that all objects initially held in the juggler’s hands are thrown first, and followed by the object(s) to receive such special handling, the catch (when thrown from a hand) of the final such object is counted as catch N (where N equals the number of objects being juggled).

 Multiplex throws are not allowed.

-If no competitor in an event is able to successfully achieve a qualifying run, then no medals or prize money will be awarded.
+If no competitor in an event successfully achieves a qualifying run, then no awards will be given.

 If two or more competitors have successfully juggled the same highest number of catches of the greatest number of objects, then a tie will be declared.

 At the conclusion of the Numbers Championships each year, all gold medalists’ names will be entered into a drawing for one free festival event package for use at a future festival.
 If someone wins more than one event, his or her name will be entered multiple times.
 If an event ends in a tie for gold, each tied winner’s name will be entered in the drawing on an equal basis with others who won without a tie.

 Due to the objective nature of the Numbers Championships, Numbers judges are allowed to have a personal or professional relationship with any competitor.